FedySexyVibes/coin-sdk-dotnet/bundle-switching-sdk/README.md

 ## Setup

 ### Sample Project for the Bundle Switching API
-- A sample project is provided in the `bundle-switching-sdk-samples` directory.
+A sample project is provided in the `bundle-switching-sdk-samples` directory.

+### NuGet Package
+This sdk is published as the NuGet package 'Vereniging-COIN.Sdk.BS'.

 ## Configure Credentials